lizsal/lizsal.github.io/_posts/2021-09-29-SWE-team-five-pillars.md

+---
+layout: post
-## Five Pillars of Well-Rounded Software Engineering Teams
+title: Five Pillars of Well-Rounded Software Engineering Teams
+---
 Most places I've worked offer models for periodically reviewing employee performance and having career development conversations, but I haven't seen great ones for **teams** and have ended up creating my own over time.

 I realize there are _several_ different team-shaping models that cover a range of different intentions from rapid growth to long-range operability, and massive results to sustainable output.
 I find parts of them fascinating and continue to find points I want to factor into my own mental picture of how things could be.
 I'm sharing here what I personally subscribe to and continue to iterate on.